Joint Debiased Representation Learning and Imbalanced Data Clustering

 \section{Experiments}

-In this section, we conduct several experiments to examine our proposed framework.
-First, we compare our achieved performance with some recent related works for the task of clustering of uniform distribution as well as long-tailed distribution.
+In this section, we conduct several experiments and ablation analysis to examine our proposed framework.
+First, we compare our achieved performance with some recent related works for the task of clustering of uniform distribution as well as imbalanced distribution.
 Second, we study the impact of our proposed method for learning out-of-distribution samples and the ability to handle the imbalanced data situation.